 How important is Van Iperen International to the story of Cinis Fertilizer and the successful start-up of your first SOP plant?
 Is it true to say there's very much a shared ethos on sustainability, the circular economy and net zero?

 "Absolutely, Van Iperen is a fantastic company and an excellent partner.
-They're actively pushing and driving the switch and industrial waste heat], supplying around a change to low-carbon footprint products in tenth of the total domestic tomato market.
-"WA3RM's founders actually came from
+They're actively pushing and driving the switch and change to low-carbon footprint products in the fertilizer industry.